Conservapedia: RationalWiki

 In April 2007, Peter Lipson, a doctor of internal medicine, attempted to edit Conservapedia's article on breast cancer to include evidence against Conservapedia's pseudoscientific claim that abortion increases risk of contracting it.
 Schlafly and Conservapedia administrators "questioned [Lipson's] credentials and shut down debate."
 After they were blocked, "Lipson and several other contributors quit trying to moderate the articles (on Conservapedia) and instead started their own website, RationalWiki."

 RationalWiki's self-stated purpose is to analyze and refute "pseudoscience", the "anti-science movement", and "crank ideas", as well as to conduct "explorations of authoritarianism and fundamentalism" and explore "how these subjects are handled in the media."

-RationalWiki is said to openly criticize Conservapedia, for a majority of reasons.

-An article published in the Los Angeles Times in 2007 alleged that RationalWiki members "monitor Conservapedia.
+RationalWiki is said to openly criticize Conservapedia.
+An article published in the Los Angeles Times in 2007 alleged that RationalWiki members "monitor[ed] Conservapedia.
 And—by their own admission—engaged in acts of cyber-vandalism."

 Lenski dialogue

 On June 9, 2008, the New Scientist published an article describing Richard Lenski's 20-year E. coli experiment, which reported that the bacteria had evolved, acquiring the ability to metabolize citrate.
-Schlafly contacted Lenski to request the data.
+Disputing that bacteria could evolve via beneficial mutations, Schlafly contacted Lenski to request the data.
 Lenski explained that the relevant data was in the paper and that Schlafly fundamentally misunderstood it.
 Schlafly wrote again and requested the raw data.
 Lenski replied again that the relevant data was already in the paper, that the "raw data" were living bacterial samples, which he would willingly share with qualified researchers at properly equipped biology labs, and that he felt insulted by letters and comments on Conservapedia which he saw as brusque and offensive, including claims of outright deceit.
 The Daily Telegraph later called Lenski's reply "one of the greatest and most comprehensive put-downs in scientific argument."

 The exchange, recorded on a Conservapedia page entitled "Lenski dialog", was widely reported on news-aggregating sites and web logs.
 Carl Zimmer wrote that it was readily apparent that "Schlafly had not bothered to read [Lenski's paper] closely", and PZ Myers criticized Schlafly for demanding data despite having neither a plan to use it nor the expertise to analyze it.
 During and after the Lenski dialogue on Conservapedia, several users on the site were blocked for "insubordination" for expressing disagreement with Schlafly's stance on the issue.

 The dialogue between Lenski and Conservapedia is noted in Richard Dawkins' The Greatest Show on Earth: The Evidence for Evolution in a chapter concerning Lenski's research.